Dubyah/linux-insides/Timers/timers-3.md

 tick_install_broadcast_device(newdev);
 ```

-function that cheks that the given `clock event` device can be broadcast device and install it, if the given device can be broadcast device.
+function that checks that the given `clock event` device can be broadcast device and install it, if the given device can be broadcast device.
 Let's look on the implementation of the `tick_install_broadcast_device` function:

 ```C
 void tick_install_broadcast_device(struct clock_event_device *dev)